Informfully/Documentation/docs/source/loading.rst

         "N43955": "entertainment"
     }

-Alternatively, if opting for a CSV file as input, the first column should contain the item raw IDs, and the second column the corresponding category.
+Alternatively, if opting for a CSV file as input, the first column should contain the item's raw IDs, and the second column should contain the corresponding category.
 The output of this function is a dictionary containing item and item category information.

 load_category_multi